 When a real estate brokerage represents a seller, it must do what is best for the seller of a property.

-about a buyer.
-For instance, if a seller's agent knows a buyer is willing to offer more for a property, that information must be shared with the seller.
+When it comes to the seller's agent, they must tell the seller anything known about a buyer.
+For example, if a seller's agent knows a buyer is willing to offer more for a property, that information must be shared with the seller.

-Confidences a seller shares with a seller's agent must be kept confidential from potential buyers and others.
+The information that a seller shares with a seller's agent must be kept confidential from potential buyers and others.

 Confidential information about the seller cannot be discussed.
 However, a buyer working with a seller's agent can expect fair and honest service from the seller's agent.
 This includes the disclosure of pertinent information about the property.